board707/DMD_STM32/README.md

 ### New in v1.2.7  - Additional SPWM driver - SM16380SH.

-The new release introduces comprehensive support for a set of new "PWM-type" LED drivers previously unsupported by most known libraries.
+Since v1.2.5 release the library introduces comprehensive support for a set of new "PWM-type" LED drivers previously unsupported by most known libraries.
 The supported chips represents a three distinct PWM driver control architectures:
   * Unified Signal Control - both PWM timing and row switching managed by a single GCLK ( OE ) control signal  (supported: **ICN2153**, **FM6353**)
   * Dual Signal Synchronization - PWM timing coordinated through combined GCLK (OE -Output Enable) and  DCLK signals  ( driver model: **FM6363** )
-  * Fully Decoupled Control Mechanism - PWM timing (DCLK) and row switching ( GCLK ) operated through completely independent signals (chips: **DP3264**, **ICND2055**, **FM6373** )
+  * Fully Decoupled Control Mechanism - PWM timing (DCLK) and row switching ( GCLK ) operated through completely independent signals (chips: **DP3264**, **ICND2055**, **FM6373** and **SM16380SH** )

 Compatibility and Requirements: In case of STM32 core using a STM32F4 boards is strongly recommended.
-See dmd_spwm_panel example for details.
+See [Notes about using a SPWM Drivers](https://github.com/board707/DMD_STM32/wiki/quick_start#notes-about-using-spwm-driver-classes) for details.
+Recommended to use a dmd_spwm_panel example as a starting point.

 > Attention!
 Recent versions are incompatible with code prior v1.0.0
 > The main difference from 0.x.x versions is a new panel template format.
 You can see a brief explanation in the [Wiki/About matrix patterns](https://github.com/board707/DMD_STM32/wiki/Reference#appendix-a) and in the comments of the [DMD_Panel_Templates.h](https://github.com/board707/DMD_STM32/blob/dev-V2/DMD_Panel_Templates.h) file.